Contact handles, duality, and sutured Floer homology: Properties of the gluing map

 For each fattened 0-cell $B$ of $\cD$, there is a contact 1-handle $h_{B}$ of $\cC$.
 For each arc $\lambda$ of $\cD$, there is a contact 2-handle $h_{\lambda}$ of $\cC$.
 For each 2-cell $c$ of $\cD$, there is a contact 3-handle $h_{c}$ of $\cC$.
 Let $h_1,\dots, h_n$ be an enumeration of these handles with nondecreasing index.
 Using equation~\eqref{eq:defgluingmap}, the gluing map is defined as

-The element $\EH(N',\g'\sqcup \g_0,\xi|_{N'})$ is defined using a partial open book decomposition of $(N',\g'\sqcup \g_0,\xi|_{N'})$.
+The element $\EH(N',\g'\cup \g_0,\xi|_{N'})$ is defined using a partial open book decomposition of $(N',\g'\cup \g_0,\xi|_{N'})$.
 In Section~\ref{sec:partialopenbookdecompositionsandhandledecomps}, we described how a contact handle decomposition of $N'$ with no 3-handles, viewed as a cobordism from $\emptyset$ to $\d N'$, can be used to construct a partial open book.
 By turning around our construction of a contact cell decomposition $\cC$ from $\cD$, we can also construct a contact handle decomposition of $N'$ from a sutured cell decomposition of $(\d M,\g)$; however, the indices of the corresponding handles will be different.
 For our argument to work, we will actually consider the handle decomposition $\ve{H}'$ of $N'$ induced by the dual sutured cell decomposition $\cD^*$.
 For each fattened 0-cell $B'$ of $\cD^*$, there is a contact 2-handle $h_{B'}$ of $\ve{H}'$.
-For each arc $\lambda'$ of $\cD^*$, there is a contact 1-handle $h_{\lambda'}$ of $\H'$.
+For each arc $\lambda'$ of $\cD^*$, there is a contact 1-handle $h_{\lambda'}$ of $\ve{H}'$.
 For each 2-cell $c'$ of $\cD^*$, there is a contact 0-handle $h_{c'}$ of $\ve{H}'$.

-By the above construction, there is a correspondence between the $k$-cells of $\cD^*$ and the $(2-k)$-handles of $\ve{H}'$.
-By construction, there is a correspondence between the $k$-cells of $\cD$ and the $(k+1)$-handles of $\cC$.
-By definition, there is a correspondence between the $k$-cells of $\cD$ and the $(2-k)$-cells of $\cD^*$.
+By the above construction, there is a correspondence between the $k$-handles of $\ve{H}'$ and the $(2-k)$-cells of $\cD^*$, which, in turn, correspond to the $k$-cells of $\cD$.
+Finally, there is a correspondence between the $k$-cells of $\cD$ and the $(k+1)$-handles of $\cC$.
 Combining these, we get a correspondence between the $k$-handles of $\ve{H}'$ and the $(k+1)$-handles of $\cC$.
 Let $h_1',\dots, h_n'$ be an enumeration of the contact handles of $\ve{H}'$ such that $h_i'$ corresponds to $h_i$ under the above correspondence.
 By Lemma~\ref{lem:EH},

 where $1$ is the generator of $\SFH(\emptyset) \iso \bF_2$.
 Using Lemma~\ref{lem:disjointhandlescommute}, we can commute contact handle maps for disjoint contact handles, so we can rearrange equation~\eqref{eq:defcontactgluingmap} as